Internet2 Community Voices Series: Cost-Effective, Scalable Solution for Network Security at the Border

 By Dan Kirkland, Network Architect Lead, University of Michigan

-Register for the Network Routing Security at Scale event to be held Thursday, August 12, at 1 p.m.
+Watch the video from the Network Routing Security at Scale at the University of Michigan event held on Thursday, August 12, at 1 p.m.
 ET.

 The University of Michigan’s network, UMnet, is the core unifying technology that enables many of the university’s mission-critical IT systems and connects all schools, colleges, and institutes to each other and to the internet.

 UMnet provides multiple redundant 100 gigabit-per-second connections to the internet, offering immense flexibility and the opportunity to collaborate with anyone, anywhere.
 However, what remains a challenge is the lack of readily available, cost-effective solutions for protecting the network against security threats.

 In response to this challenge, the university’s Information and Technology Services department completed a proof-of-concept for a custom network border security system that scales with the university’s network capacity needs.
 Following the success of that project, the solution is now in full-scale, production deployment.